tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

         ssh_key_file: ~/.ssh/id_ed25519
 ```

 **Note:** A cluster context can have one or more connections, and each connection represents a way to reach a machine in the cluster via SSH.
 When you run commands, Uncloud automatically uses one of the available connections to communicate with the cluster.
-If one machine is unreachable, Uncloud will try another connection, making your cluster more resilient.
+If one machine is unreachable, Uncloud CLI will try another connection until it finds the working one.

 ## Running a Simple Service